moisesmmele/shortener-api/README.md

 ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)

 #### OBS 1: This is not a real project.
 For studying purposes only.
 Definitely not production code.
-#### OBS 2: This Readme is outdated and does not represent the current state of this project, neither does the AI generated documentation.
+#### OBS 2: This Readme is outdated and does not represent the current state of this project
 Lightweight PHP service for creating and tracking short URLs.
 Implements (my interpretation of) Clean Architecture with strict layering and PSR compliance.